nRF24/CircuitPython_nRF24L01/README.rst

     spi = SPI(board.SCK, MOSI=board.MOSI, MISO=board.MISO) # create instance of spi port
     nrf = RF24(spi, cs, ce) # create instance of the radio

-To transmit firstly open the TX and RX pipes and set the desired enpoints' addresses, stop listening (puts radio in transmit mode) and send your packet (`buf`).
+To transmit firstly open the TX and RX pipes, set the desired enpoints' addresses, stop listening (puts radio in transmit mode), and send your payload packed into a bytearray using struct.pack().

 .. code-block:: python